turikhay/bungeecord-join-webhook/README.md

   </a>
 </p>

-Sends HTTP requests to the specified destination when players joins or leaves the network.
+Sends HTTP requests to the specified destination when players join or leave the network.

 ```yaml
 # config.yml